-Women experience a number of complex changes in their body over the years and need to be replenished with nutrients and care.
+Women experience a number of complex changes in their bodies over the years and need to be replenished with nutrients and care.

-Here are 7 easy ways I follow to enjoy good health and wellness, because even thought they look simplistic and obvious (that’s why I call them easy), we do tend to forget to show ourselves some self-love.
+Here are 7 easy ways I follow to enjoy good health and wellness because even though they look simplistic and obvious (that’s why I call them easy), we do tend to forget to show ourselves some self-love.

 7 easy tips to ensure a healthy life